openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 ### setAccountCredential

-setAccountCredential(name: string, credentialType: string, credential: string,callback: AsyncCallback&lt;void&gt;): void
+setAccountCredential(name: string, credentialType: string, credential: string callback: AsyncCallback&lt;void&gt;): void

 Sets a credential for an app account.
 This method uses an asynchronous callback to return the result.